diogo-febra-ferreira/3Dfurniture/README.md

 ## How to run
-To run the webpage during development, the "Live Server" extention in Visual Studio Code was used.
+To run the webpage during development, the "Live Server" extension in Visual Studio Code was used.
 It is also needed to install the Three.js dependencies before running the project inside of "Webpage" the folder.